Car Finder™ - Bringing comparison to car reviews.

 We've created our car review with comparison in mind.
 You'll find out about a vehicle's features and be able to compare these with other similar vehicles.
 The points of comparison we use are boot space, the ANCAP rating, price and the Finder Score.

 We also scour the Internet to bring together a few features from more traditional car reviews.
 You'll find the rating and a quote from CarAdvice, WhichCar, Cars Guide, Motoring and Car Showroom.
 Basically, it's a snapshot review of the vehicle with expert opinions in one place.

-The Finder Score is an aggregate of the ratings of the vehicle given by the five car review sites – CarAdvice, WhichCar, Cars Guide, Motoring and Car Showroom.
+The Finder Score is an aggregate of the ratings of the vehicle given by a range of expert car reviews.
 On the finder car review page you will be able to see each individual rating as well as the Finder Score to help you make your decision.